jerome-quere/JStd/README.md

 ### resize ###

-Resizes the container so that it contains n elements.
+Resizes the container so that it has n elements.

 	void vector::resize(int n)